-The Town has completed a major capital program which provided for the expansion of Middlebrook and Wilton High schools and for the expansion and complete renovation of Cider Mill School.
-In addition, in October 2014 the Town approved \$50 million for renovations and additional space at Miller and Driscoll schools to accommodate the needs of the expanding pre-K program.
-Future bonding, as proposed in the 5-year capital improvement program, will be for this expansion and improvements and upgrades to existing school facilities.
+Over the last decade the Town has completed major capital programs which provided for the expansion of Middlebrook and Wilton High schools and for the expansion and complete renovation of Cider Mill School.
+In addition, in October 2014 the Town approved \$50 million for renovations and additional space at Miller-Driscoll school to bring the building up to code, address HVAC issues and accommodate the needs of the pre-K program.
+Future bonding, as proposed in the 5-year capital improvement program, will be for completion of the Miller-Driscoll school project and improvements and upgrades to existing school facilities.